Pathways for the Future Program

 Using this data, we analysed different student and learner groups, mapped their pathways through senior secondary school, tertiary education and into work at age 24, and explored the drivers of positive employment outcomes.

-The findings from the Pathways Pilot Program will start to be made available to the public from late 2021.
+The findings from the Pathways Pilot Project are being made available to the public:

-We are now working on a new program of work that expands upon the Pathways Pilot Program.
-We plan to fill gaps in the data and to extend the age range to better understand students’ lifelong learning journeys through education and work.
-The dataset will also be refreshed regularly, ensuring the data remains up to date.
+We are working on a new program of work that expands upon the Pathways Pilot Project.
+We are filling gaps in the data and extending the age range to better understand students’ lifelong learning journeys through education and work.
+The dataset is also being refreshed annually, ensuring the data remains up to date.

-How the data will be used and the public benefits of the program
+How is the data being used and what are the public benefits of the program?

 - identify the barriers and drivers of effective education and employment outcomes